Ms Catherine Stihler MEP is the University’s 52nd Rector.

 First and foremost, the role of the Rector is to preside at meetings of the University Court - the highest governing body of the University.

 The Court exists to oversee the mangement of the University, with special emphasis on strategic leadership and accountability.
-The Principal leads the actual management of the University, but even he/she is accountable to the Court, which comprises senior staff and a majority of unpaid, external, independent 'lay' members, meeting about four times a year.
-This is the place where all the big issues are decided - budget allocations, financial policies, academic policies, estate development and capital projects, staff and student provisions, and so on.
+The Principal leads the actual management of the University, but is accountable to the Court, which comprises senior staff and a majority of unpaid, external, independent 'lay' members, meeting about four times a year.
+This is the place where all the big issues are decided - budget allocations, financial policies, estate development and capital projects, staff and student provisions, and so on.

 In addition to being President of the University Court, the Rector also plays an informal, pastoral role.
 The Rector can open doors and help to release log-jams where the formals mechanisms for resolving issues appear to fail.
 A Rector with the time, sincerity and commitment to get to know the student body and engage with their issues, and the skills to influence effectively, can make a valuable contribution to the student experience, as well as to the life and reputation of the whole university.